chrisevans3d/poseWrangler/README.md

 ---------------
 To load the tool, you can call it like so:
 ```
-from PoseWrangler import poseWranglerUI as ui
+from poseWrangler import poseWranglerUI as ui
 myWindow = ui.showUI()
 ```